 Any use of UT marks with other trademarks must be approved by the Office of Public Information and Publications, or through a University contract.

 How much does it cost to become licensed?

-What is the difference between the Standard License and the Restricted License?
+What is the difference between the standard license and the internal usage license?

 If I am a UT student or from a UT department, do I need to ask permission to use a trademark?

 Yes.
 Student organizations and University departments must complete and submit the licensing approval form.
 It is important for UT to protect the trademarks, and controlling their use will maintain their value.